Renuka-1122/E-Commerce-Sales-Profitability-Analysis/README.md

 ![Product Analysis](./Product%20Analysis.png)

-This dashboard provides product, category, and profitability analysis to identify high-performing and underperforming products.
+This analysis evaluates product and category-level sales and profitability performance to identify high-performing and underperforming products.

 ---